HackusatePvP/RenJava/README.md

 ## Updating Application
 If a game has an update please delete the previous version.
 Make sure to transfer your saves before doing so.
 This is to prevent malicious attacks that come with having an old JDK installed onto your pc.
 Alternative you can just delete the jdk folder in the old version.
 As an author you should post this warning to your community for every update.

-## Getting started
-Follow this [guide](https://github.com/HackusatePvP/RenJava/wiki/Getting-Started) to get an easy start.
-Also explore our [wiki](https://github.com/HackusatePvP/RenJava/wiki) to learn more about te framework and all of its features.

 ## Developers
 - View our api changes [here]().